Checklist: 8 Tasks To Avoid Summer Stockout Disaster

 Unlike other products that sell at a steady rate all year or ones see an increase in sales month over month, seasonal products have different considerations when calculating your forecast.
 The default sales forecast will emphasize sales in the most recent months, taking into account if sales are increasing, decreasing or holding steady.
 A forecast for seasonal products references trends from the prior 12 months.

-How do you forecast sales for new products?
+How to do a sales forecast for a new product?

 New products without sales history present a particular challenge to creating a demand forecast.
 There are two approaches: